-CHWs provide critical services that bridge the gaps that often lead to patients’ return to the hospital or worsening of their chronic disease.
+CHWs provide critical services that bridge the gaps that often lead to an individual needing to return to the hospital or the worsening of their chronic disease.

 Whereas patients are often ashamed or embarrassed to share all their needs or concerns with their healthcare provider– or sometimes there just isn’t enough time during medical appointments– CHWs can delve into the Social Determinants of Health (SDOH) needs that are negatively impacting the management of patients’ illnesses and provide them with relatable health information specific to their situation.

 A CHW is an individual who is trained to partner with you (or your patient) to build a healthier life such as:

 - set goals that you want to reach

 - identify and reduce challenges to getting healthier

 - better understand a provider’s instructions such when to take medications

 - learn to speak up for your healthcare needs

 A CHW will meet you (or your patient) in their home or community and provide support you to reach health related goals.